 What’s the Grand Circle and Where is It?

-Many people from Hawaii like to travel to the mainland United States.
-Typically, many visit the Southern California area to visit Disneyland and the other theme parks in the area; while others travel to the Pacific Northwest to visit friends and relatives; or do what many from Hawaii have a keen propensity to engage in, which is to fly to Las Vegas and indulge themselves in what many people from Hawaii just love to do–gambling.
+So many people from Hawaii like to travel to the mainland United States.
+Typically, many visit the Southern California area to visit Disneyland and the other theme parks in the area.
+While others travel to the Pacific Northwest to visit friends and relatives.
+Or many others do what many from Hawaii have a keen propensity to engage in, which is to fly to Las Vegas.
+And then they indulge themselves in what many people from Hawaii just love to do, gambling.

 But there is something many people from Hawaii do not realize when visiting the Las Vegas area.
 And that is, they are in the middle of a region of the country called “The Grand Circle.”
 The Grand Circle is a special area of the Southwest.
 Here, if you drive for hundreds of miles in a circular manner, you will see some of the most spectacular natural wonders of the world.